 The WFUCC Psychology Internship currently offers three internship positions.
 The WFUCC Psychology Internship participates in the APPIC match, and therefore, applicants are required to utilize the AAPI online applicant portal on the APPIC website (www.appic.org) when applying to the program.
 Completed applications must be received no later than December 1, 2018 at 11:59pm EST for the 2019-2020 training year.
 The following components must be included in a completed application:

 International students currently enrolled at universities within the U.S., and who are able to obtain work authorization from the institution currently sponsoring their visa status, are eligible to apply.

 Interviews will take place via videoconference with telephone as a back-up.
-Each applicant will have the opportunity to interview with members of the Internship Administrative Committee, as well as additional UCC staff members, and ask questions that they may have about the program.
+Each applicant will have the opportunity to interview with members of the Internship Administrative Committee and current interns, as well as additional UCC staff members, and ask questions that they may have about the program.

 The WFUCC Psychology Internship agrees to abide by the APPIC policy that no person associated with the internship program will solicit, accept, or use any ranking-related information from any intern applicant.
 Internship slot offers will be made through the APPIC National Matching program in compliance with the APPIC policy.
 WFU is an equal opportunity employer and adheres to APPIC’s nondiscrimination policies.